 Anti-TB: ARVs:

-Gfx Mfx Protease inhibitors
+Gfx Protease inhibitors

+Mxf Inhibitors

+Lfx AZT

+Eto/Pto d4T

-Lfx Eto/Pto Lzd AZT d4T ddl
+Lzd ddl

+1

 Observe for signs of confusion.

 - Have you had problems with your blood sugar in the past? - Frequency of urination? - What have you had to eat today? - What are the usual foods you eat/fluids you drink? - Are you taking any medication for your blood sugar?
 If so, what medicine? - Are you taking any herbs or traditional medicine, or steroids?
 If so, what and how often?